jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPingStatus(_findByPingStatus string) ([]*Post, error)
 ```
-FindByPingStatus dynamic finder for ping_status -> []*Post,error Generic and
-programatically generator finder for Post
+FindByPingStatus searchs against the primary key ping_status and will return []*Post,error This method is a programatically generated finder for Post

 ```go